DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 - The level feels especially small because:
 	- The pillar in the middle off the room breaks up the space
 	- The props along the edges of the walls (the white blocks) cut down the surface area of the playable space
-- The camera is too far back from the player, so the space needs to be larger to accommodate this
+- The camera is a little far back from the player, so the space needs to be larger to accommodate this